-In the same spirit of exploration and exposure the University does not require students to opt for a specialisation but organically reach one if their subject choices proceed in that direction A student has to complete at least 15 credits of coursework in their preferred area of specialization in order to obtain the same.
-Subject to the availability of teaching expertise and the university rules on the minimum number of enrollments required for transacting a course the University has offered courses which could lead to a specialisation in corporate and commercial laws; criminal law; family law; intellectual property; international trade and business law; legal pedagogy and research and public law and legal theory.
+In the same spirit of exploration and exposure, the University does not require postgraduate students to opt for a specialisation at the start of the programme.
+Instead they have to work towards a specialisation over the course of the academic year.
+A postgraduate student has to complete at least 15 credits of coursework in their preferred area of specialization in order to obtain the same.
+Subject to the availability of teaching expertise and the university rules on the minimum number of enrollments required for transacting a course, the University has offered optional courses which could lead to specialisations in the following areas: